 Custody provides a good opportunity to start initiating personal goals through sentence planning, but it is important that progress towards achievement is not lost at the point of release into the community.
 Therefore, continuing engagement through the gate is critical.

 At HMP Peterborough we are dedicated to helping reduce the risk of re-offending by ensuring that all relationships are not only maintained, but strengthened through contact and creating a sense of purpose while in custody.

-We recognise that 'good' family contact plays an important role in supporting residents on their rehabilitative path, as well as helping to reduce the anxiety, frustration and isolation that can be experienced while in custody.
-Our dedicated Family Matters team visit every resident within the first few days following their arrival at the prison.
+We recognise that 'good' family contact plays an important role in supporting prisoners on their rehabilitative path, as well as helping to reduce the anxiety, frustration and isolation that can be experienced while in custody.
+Our dedicated Family Matters team visit every prisoner within the first few days following their arrival at the prison.
 Through this we are able to establish whether individuals have any family connections that can provide support, or if they need any assistance in trying to reconnect with family members, working with both internal and external agencies to facilitate this.

-The Family Matters team offers 1-2-1 support for all residents, which individuals can request via the kiosk system.
+The Family Matters team offers 1-2-1 support for all prisoners, which individuals can request via the kiosk system.
 Alternatively, they can be referred by internal or external agencies who feel they would benefit from engaging with the team.
 The assistance available ranges from general support to liaising with social services, courts and adoption teams.
 The team are able to supervise contact with family members and also deliver a five-week parenting programme for residents.